20 Jan 2021

 Lotus

 The Lotus is a sacred flower and a symbol of Buddhism.
 This flower has cultural and historical significance in China.
 A Song Dynasty (960 – 1279 AD) poem describes the Lotus as “born from dirty mud but unstained, rising above ripples of water with elegance and grace, to be admired from a distance but not tampered”.
 The Lotus is a useful plant with its seeds highly regarded as nutritional and medicinal in China.
-Don’t miss your opportunity to see the flower in full bloom - it's only flowers in summer!
-You'll be wowed by the large vibrant leaves that accompany it too.
+Don’t miss your opportunity to see the flower in full bloom - it only flowers in summer.

 Begonia